You are currently logged-out. You can log-in or create an account to save favorites and more. more info

 [14:11]

-What is the energetic sense, the motivations, think about what might have been some unconscious sense.
-All right, go ahead and open your eyes when you're ready.
-Anybody want to say, share anything that came up for them about how he chose you to say hi to or didn't say hi to?
-Sure, tell us your name.
-Hacup.
+What is the energetic sense or the motivation even think about what might have been some unconscious sense.
+All right.
+Go ahead and open your eyes when you're ready.
+Anybody want to say, share anything that came up for them about how you chose who to say hi to or didn't say hi to?
+Sure.
+Tell us your name.
+Hey, Ko.
 I chose to say hi to everybody I could see.
-Uh-huh.
-Okay.
-And would you say, in a Zen form, in a Zen-no, literally, you didn't get up, to go play out?
+And would you say being in the Zen form, in the Zen no, literally, you didn't get up to go say hi to NW?
 No, I did not.
-Yeah, so that's kind of like a, you know, a form here.
-I mean, most people would think to get up.
+Yeah, so that's kind of like a form here.
+Most people would think to get up.

-My aunt said, feel free to get up, but then I thought that might be more chaos here.
-Uh-huh.
+I almost said, feel free to get up, but then I thought that might be more chaos here.
 Anyone else want to share?
-Yes.
-That was your name.
+Yes, what's your name?
+Bouchon.
+Bouchon, yes.
 For me, I think it was just proximity.
 Proximity.
-Okay, now, think back.
-Where did your side sit next to you?
-Or where did you want to sit?
-And by that problem, you just too, right?
-But also, perhaps, like, I'm actually a little bit harder hearing.
-So I sit close.
-But then also, as a Vietnamese American, often I like to sit up front.
+Okay, now think back.
+Who did we decide to sit next to, or where did we want to sit?
+And by that, I don't mean just who, right?
+But also, perhaps, like, I'm actually a little bit hard of hearing, so I sit close.
+But then, also, as a Vietnamese-American, often I don't like to sit up front.
 Right?
 And so I sit back. even though I have a sense of I need to move forward to be more visible, but I have to fight these kind of conditions.
 And so we're taught how to locate ourselves all the time.
 And we're doing it all the time.
-And certain of us, depending on how much instruction you were given explicitly or implicitly, depending on the various social locations that you've grown up to, have more and more messages about how we should comport ourselves.
+And certain of us, depending on how much instruction you were given explicitly or implicitly, depending on the various social locations that you've grown up to, have more and more messages about how we should comport ourselves, right?

-And that's a part of what we're taught of our conditioning.
-And some of it's perfectly fine.
-The issue is, are we aware of And then from that, how did we want to respond?
+And that's part of what we're taught, our conditioning.
+And then, you know, some of it's perfectly fine.
+The issue is, are we aware of that? from that, how do we want to respond?
 How much of it is old and unconscious?
 And are we willing to examine that and then bring more consciousness to?
-Now, when we also talk about saying hi, really, or the exercise of saying hi, is that there's a For the Zanjiko Narum, you already probably know that there's a teaching from the Bhavikam Sapa Sutra on the Indra's net.
-So it's described often as the universe, this a net, and at each section in which the strands cross, there's a jewel.
+Now, one way to also talk about saying hi, really, or the exercise of saying hi, is that there's a For the Zen people in the room, you already probably know that there's a teaching from the Bhavakamsaka Sutra on the Indra's net.
+So it's described often as the universe is a net, and at each section in which the strands cross, there's a jewel.

 [17:34]

-So at the Nehru's, there are jewels.
+So at the nodes, there are jewels.
 And because of the nature of jewels, the way they're cut, they're faceted, they reflect.
 And so at each note, there's a jewel, and so each jewel reflects all the other jewels.
 Sounds lovely, right?
-So maybe it's about our interconnectedness, how we reflect each other, impact each other.
+And it is about our interconnectedness, how we reflect each other, impact each other.
 And it's a lovely image.
-Now, sometimes that's used, I think, to have this sense that, oh, all the jewels should be the same.
+Now, sometimes that's used, I think, to have the sense that, oh, all the jewels should be the same.
 That equality is that we all should somehow be the same.
-What did you say?
-Maybe it's your seat.
-Now, I want to really bring in that the oneness, when we want to talk about oneness of practice, that is the streams, it's the net itself is where we need to pay more attention. not just on the individual jewels.
+Wouldn't you say?
+Maybe it's just me.
+Now, I want to really bring in that the oneness, when we want to talk about oneness of practice, that it's the strands, it's the net itself that's where we need to pay more attention. not just on the individual jewels.

-The jewels are part of the net, so yes, we want to pay attention to the jewels.
-And depending on if your part of the net has more torn or has not historically been taking care of the strands so that they're broken or that they're weak, then perhaps more attention needs to be put on attending to the jewels in that area.
-How can we build the net again?
-How can we fix, you know, when you look at cobwebs, especially those that seem like they are not attended to for sections of it, you know, to see a spider, right, when there's a, besides going to get the bug that they're going to eat, they're repairing the nets.
-And so we want to think about, where is it that I don't pay enough attention the net.
+The jewels are part of the net.
+So yes, we want to pay attention to the jewels.
+And depending on if your part of the net has more torn or have not historically been taking care of the strands so that they're broken or that they're weak, then perhaps more attention needs to be put on attending to the jewels in that area.
+How do we build the net again?
+How do we fix, you know, when you look at cobwebs, especially those that seem like they are not attended to, or sections of it, you know, you see a spider, right, when there's a, decides going to get the bug that they're going to eat, they're repairing the nets.
+And so we want to think about, hmm, where is it that I don't pay enough attention? the net.
 If we're talking about oneness, am I just interested in the net around me, or where I can go?

-And yet, the net, if we think of, if we turn our view to not just be on the jewels, it becomes the words of the net.
+And yet, the net, if we think of, if we turn our view to not just be on the jewels, then we become stewards of the net.
 But the net becomes the thing that is more important.
-One way to talk about the myth is, what is the connection between us?
+One way to talk about the net is, what is the connection between us?
 How are those connections made?
-So, as I was writing this book, literally this book emerged out of a call from students.
-I like to say this book does not start out as a book, it started out as a response.
-So in 2020, at the beginning of the pandemic, a lot of Asian-American students called me up and said, hey, my health, all this violence against Asian-Americans is really distressing.
+So as I was writing this book, and really this book arose out of a call from students.
+I like to say this book did not start out as a book.
+It started out as a response.
+So in 2020, at the beginning of the pandemic, a lot of Asian American students called me up and said, hey, I need help.
+All this cannabis and violence against Asian Americans is really distressing.

 [20:48]

-I'm afraid to leave my home.
+I'm afraid I leave my home.
 How can you support me?
 And so I actually have been developing these since 2017.
-I was at Generation X teacher conference that several of the people around were at.
-And it was right after yet another round of sexual misconduct in congregate centers.
+I was at a Generation X teacher conference that several other people were at.
+And it was right after yet another round of sexual misconduct in convert centers.
 And so the right use of power was brought in as a restoration model.
-And I got the right use of power, and we've done it here.
-And I've been to a lot of trainings in my priest career. and some other models always being brought in, non-violent communication.
+And I hope the right use of power, and we've done it here.
+And then I thought, well, I've been to a lot of trainings in my priest career. and some other models always being brought in, nonviolent communication.
 And I love them all.
 Really, I do.
 And yet, there must be something in the teachings themselves.
-That's where I go when I travel.
-So I thought about it.
-I've been with the support of the Amira Foundation, the Buddhist Foundation.
-I've been developing the Four Number Truths to be what I call the engaged version, as a restorative model.
+That's where I go when I have trouble.
+So I thought about it, and with the support of the Nira Foundation, the Buddhist Foundation, I've been developing the four normal truths to be what I call the engaged version, as a restorative model.

 [21:56]

-So in that restorative model, We start out by saying harm and harming has happened, not just that there's suffering in life.
-Because to restore anything, we have to acknowledge that there's been brokenness, that the values that we say that we uphold, the view that we say, oh, there's equality, there's equity, that we hold these views And that is, whenever we have to agree on that.
-So much of the conflict in the world arises that disagreement about what is it that needs attending to, or is broken and needs to be fixed, you see?
-And so it's really important that the beginning of restoration is to acknowledge what is.
-As I was doing these, I would say there are three, what I call, essential aspects to restoration.
+So in that restorative model, We start out by saying, harm and harming has happened.
+Not just that there's suffering in life.
+Because to restore anything, we have to acknowledge that there's been brokenness, that the values that we say, that we uphold, the view that we say, oh, there's equality, there's equity. that we hold these views and values on the Brooklyn, we have to agree on that.
+So much of the conflict in the world arises out of disagreement about what is it that needs attending to, or is broken and needs to be fixed, wouldn't you say?
+And so it is really important that the beginning of Restoration is to acknowledge what is.
+So, As I was doing these, I would say there are three, what I call, essential aspects to restoration.

 [23:00]

 One is this, acknowledging what is, which, by the way, echoes the personal truth, right?
-Harmon-harming has happened, we have to acknowledge it, and then knowing what shifts are especially needed, and learning how to put those shifts into practice.
-And then the last of the two and three, So, let's talk about knowing what shifts are especially needed.
-So I will go to chapter 1, and just read you briefly.
-Okay, in age 1, we are complete and whole.
-By the way, Tim, I have no thought, so can you... or someone can get me a time check.
-Time for it.
-Time for it.
+Harming, harming has happened, we have to acknowledge it, and then knowing what shifts are especially needed and learning how to put those shifts into practice.
+And then the last of those two and three, I will go to chapter one, I'll just read you briefly.
+Okay, in age one of the church, we are complete and whole.
+By the way, Tim, I have no thought, so can you, someone can give me a time check?
+1040.
+Enjoy.
 Thank you.
-The ring of a bell signaled it's my turn for Dr. Son, an entity to discuss my practice with the Soto Zen Master at this 500-year-old training monastery in Japan.
+The ring of a bell signaled it was my turn for Doku-san, an interview to discuss my practice with the Soto Zen master at this 500-year-old training monastery in Japan.

 [24:12]

-I picked up a small mouth and struck the cast iron bell in front of me, one time, letting it ring.
-Then a second time, I rose and hurried down along off the tony nets, the woven straw flooring in traditional Japanese living spaces, passing through the ikaiya, a narrow room lying on both sides with rows of individual altars for deceased santa community members.
-They silently witnessed the squish of cloth as my long black priest's robes rubbed back and forth around my ankles. with each quick step.
+I picked up a small mallet and struck the cast iron bell in front of me, one time letting it ring, then a second time and hurried down a long hall of the tommy mats, the woven straw flooring in traditional Japanese living spaces, passing through the ihaiyo, a narrow room lined on both sides with robes of individual altars for deceased Sanda community members.
+They silently witnessed the squish of cloth as my long black priest robes rub back and forth around my ankles with each fixed up.
 At the end of the hall, three steps rose up.
-I stopped at the bottom and performed a short gush-up, bowing with palms touching and elbows out.
-Then in one swift motion, I grabbed the end of my zaku, or priest bowing a lot, laid it down on a tummy, and folded it into a square.
+I stop at the bottom and perform a short gush-up, bowing with palms touching and elbows out.
+Then in one swift motion, I grab the end of my zaku, or priest's bowing cloth, laid it down on a tatami, and folded it into a square.

 [25:18]

-I dropped down and started my full frustrations. as quickly as possible, body crouched in child's clothes, both hands upstretched and palms placed on the floor.
+I dropped down and started my full frustrations as quickly as possible, body crouched in child's clothes, both hands outstretched and palms placed on the floor.
 Then, with symmetrical precision, hands raised past the ears and down again before rising to stand.
 I did this three times quickly, as is the custom, after which I refolded and slid the zoggle back over my left wrist.
-One of them picked out a show, and then I chatted up those three singers to my dokusama Sakei Haradao Roshi, the abbot of Kuhushigi Monastery in Obama, Japan.
-I entered the room ready to ask the essential question of my life.
-I'd come to Japan after leaving the predominantly white conference of Kimzen Buddhist Monastery in Central California, where I thought I would spend the rest of my life.
+One more quick got showed, and then I headed up those three stairs to my dokusan with Sekei Harada Roshi, the abbot of Kōshinji Monastery in Obama, Japan.
+I entered the room ready to ask the central question of my life.
+I had come to Japan after leaving the predominantly white-concured Sochosen Buddhist Monastery in central California, where I thought I would spend the rest of my life.

 [26:24]